Stromberg-Carlson Model 440M Console Radio (1939)

 V10 80 Power Rectifier

 The 6AF6G magic eye is my favorite tuning indicator tube.
 Most magic eyes are a circle with a single pie shape that opens or closes according to a station's signal strength.
-The 6AF6G has two opposing segments, which can wired so that they respond differently to various signals, resulting in an eye with a sort of coarse-fine function.
+The 6AF6G has two opposing segments, which can be wired so that they respond differently to various signals, resulting in an eye with a sort of coarse-fine function.
 You can read more about such indicators in my magic eye article.

 Restoring the electronics was straightforward.
 Nothing was required beyond routine capacitor replacement and cleaning and lubricating the tuner and controls.